Stripe PHP Payment Integration Guide

 http_response_code(200);

-The constructEvent method verifies the signature and throws an exception if the signature does not match.
-This is the critical security step — never skip it and never process webhook events without signature verification.
-Without it, an attacker could POST fake events to your endpoint and manipulate your order status.
+The constructEvent method verifies the signature and throws an exception if it does not match.
+This verification step is critical.
+Never process webhook events without signature verification, as an attacker could POST fake events to your endpoint and manipulate your order status.

-Always return a 200 response code to Stripe after processing an event.
-If your script crashes or returns an error code, Stripe retries the webhook delivery over 72 hours with exponential backoff.
-However, repeatedly failing to acknowledge events can put your endpoint at risk of being disabled by Stripe.
+Always return a 200 response code after processing an event.
+If your script crashes or returns an error code, Stripe retries delivery over 72 hours with exponential backoff.
+Repeated failures to acknowledge events can result in your endpoint being disabled.

-Stripe API errors fall into two categories you must handle differently: card decline errors and API operational errors.
+Stripe API errors fall into two categories that require different handling: card decline errors and API operational errors.

 Card Decline Errors

 When a card is declined, Stripe throws a CardException.
-This is the most common error your integration will encounter.
+This is the most common error in a Stripe PHP payment integration.

 try {